Zuellni/ComfyUI-ExLlama-Nodes/README.md

 Comes with the following nodes:

 ### Loader
 Used to load 4-bit GPTQ Llama/2 models.
 You can find a lot of them over at [Hugging Face](https://huggingface.co/TheBloke).

+You should either clone the model repository or download all the files in it manually, then point to the directory in `model_dir`.
+The `model.safetensors` file on its own is not enough to work.

 ExLlama allocates [memory](https://github.com/turboderp/exllama/issues/259) according to `max_seq_len`.
 Lowering it is a good way to save on GPU RAM.
-It's currently not possible to [offload](https://github.com/turboderp/exllama/issues/177) the model to CPU RAM.
+It's currently not possible to [offload](https://github.com/turboderp/exllama/issues/177) the models to CPU RAM.

 ### Generator
 Generates a `string` based on the given `prompt` for use with other nodes.